-But the 801's were putting everything in one of three places: center, far left, or far right.
+But my errant 801's were putting everything in one of three places: center, far left, or far right.
 And a horn might meander to the side as it went up the scale.

 And the center suck out?
-So, were my tweeters on the 801's hooked up out of phase?
+Were my tweeters on the 801's hooked up out of phase?

 Later that day I lugged the 801's back and reconnected them.
-This time there were about a foot closer together and about a 6" further back, only about 20" in front of the wall, but further from the sidewalls.
+This time they were about a foot closer together and about a 6" further back, only about 20" in front of the wall, but further from the sidewalls.
 I was about to run some test tones and check out the tweeters.
-But before I could do so I replayed the track mentioned above and, surprise, the singer was back!
+But before I could do so I replayed the track mentioned above and, surprise, Carly was back!
 The center suck out was completely gone.
 What happened?

 A small shift in positioning and the 801's were a totally different set of speakers!